 Don’t Spray Those Wild Weeds!

 Eat them instead!
 Well, some of them!
-So many of the plants that we treat as pests in our lawns are both delicious and nutritious wild edible weeds.
+So many of the plants that we treat as pests in our lawns are both delicious and nutritious backyard edible weeds.
 If we were on a hike and saw a head of broccoli or kale, we’d know what that was and that we could eat it.
 If it was growing in our yard, we’d harvest it for food.

 Well, similarly, there are many edible plants in the wild and in our yards (!), that are there waiting and ready to be plucked as food.
-Learning about wild edible plants and edible weeds, not only expands our awareness on what’s possibly, it can lighten our grocery bill, nourish our body and help in preparedness and survival skills should we ever need to survive on edible plants in the wild.
+Learning about wild edible plants and edible weeds, not only expands our awareness on what’s possible, it can lighten our grocery bill, nourish our bodies and help in preparedness and survival skills should we ever need to survive on edible plants in the wild.